 Many clarifications could be relating to interpretation of various clauses of the new bank license norms, as many entities had complained of ‘ambiguity’ on various fronts in the guidelines.

 The applicants from the NBFC space have also sought to know whether RBI would allow conversion of all their Tier-1 branches and locations into bank branches in case of the transfer of their existing activities into various banking functions.

 They have sought to know what will happen to the Tier 1 branches that are not allowed to be converted to bank branches, sources said.

-As per RBI’s guidelines, those eligible to apply for banking licence include entities or groups in the private sector, entities in public sector and Non-Banking Financial Companies through a wholly-owned Non-Operative Financial Holding Company (NOFHC).
+As per RBI’s guidelines, those eligible to apply for banking license include entities or groups in the private sector, entities in public sector and Non-Banking Financial Companies through a wholly-owned Non-Operative Financial Holding Company (NOFHC).